segfaultdev/MandelbrotOS/README.md

 # Welcome
 Welcome to the Mandelbrot Operating System, a community driven OS by the youth.
-This OS is built by a humble group of teenagers over at [Discord](https://discord.gg/W523cD3Q3P).
+This OS is built by a humble (Or not so humble idk) group of teenagers over at [Discord](https://discord.gg/W523cD3Q3P).
 We do this solely to have fun and to learn.
 We are not organized and are here to enjoy ourselves.
 Sounds appealing?
 Create a pull request!